top of page

 1.2.
 Fundamental sciences are closing the circle

-We perceive nothing other than natural phenomena obeying the Laws of Nature, and proceeding according to the Laws of Nature.
+We perceive nothing other than natural phenomena obeying the laws of nature, and proceeding according to the laws of nature.
 And we perceive nothing other than natural phenomena closing the circle, as illustrated by the following example of electromagnetism.

 The field of electromagnetism is a fundamental science because it closes the circle: